Also known as: scapular dips, scapular depression dips, scapular depressions, parallel bar scapular dips, shoulder depressions

 What common mistakes should I avoid when doing scapula dips?

-How can I progress scapula dips or what are alternatives?
+How can I progress scapula dips or replace them if they’re too easy?